-Anti-Terrorist Unit Lučko (Croatian: Antiteroristička jedinica Lučko, ATJ Lučko) is an elite Anti-Terrorist Unit of the Croatian Police stationed in Lučko near Zagreb, the capital of Croatia.
-Like all police units in the country, it is under command of the Ministry of the Interior.
+ATJ Lucko is an elite police tactical unit of the Croatian Police stationed in Lucko near Zagreb, the capital of Croatia.
+Like all police units in the country, it is under the command of the Ministry of the Interior.

-The unit was established on September 7, 1990, and was the first Croatian fighting unit in the Croatian War of Independence.
+The Anti-terrorist unit Lucko (Croatian: Antiteroristička jedinica Lucko, ATJ Lucko) unit was established on September 7, 1990, as the first Croatian fighting unit in the Croatian War of Independence.
 It was also the only fighting unit of Croatian forces at the time.
-During the course of the Croatian War of Independence, 13 officers were killed and 52 wounded in the unit of 350 members.
+During the Croatian War of Independence, 13 officers were killed and 52 wounded in the unit of 350 members.

-Since the Croatian independence, they were Tudjman’s first bodyguards, the Armed Forces of the Republic of Croatia were formed on them, and seven HV generals emerged from their ranks.
-Today, ATJ Lucko has about 130 members, who are specially trained in dealing with hostage situations on planes or on ships and for diving.
+Since Croatian independence, they were Franjo Tudjman’s (first president of independent Croatia) first bodyguards.
+The Armed Forces of the Republic of Croatia were formed, and seven HV generals emerged from their ranks.
+Today, ATJ Lucko has about 130 specially trained operators in dealing with hostage situations on planes or ships and in diving.